Policy Learning with Asymmetric Counterfactual Utilities: Introduction

+Finally, \citet{Babii2021} also consider asymmetric utilities, but only using observed outcomes.
+In contrast, we consider asymmetric {\it counterfactual} utilities, which depend on potential outcomes and is a generalization of \citeauthor{Babii2021}'s approach (see Appendix~\ref{app:asymmetric} for details).

 \paragraph{Paper outline.} The paper proceeds as follows.
-Section \ref{sec:prelim} describes the goal of policy learning with asymmetric utilities and reviews the standard symmetric case.
-Section \ref{sec:pop_asymm} discusses partial identification of the social welfare function and the minimax population policies relative to different alternatives.
+Section \ref{sec:prelim} describes the goal of policy learning with asymmetric counterfactual utilities and reviews the standard symmetric case.
+Section \ref{sec:pop_asymm} discusses partial identification of the expected utility function and the minimax population policies relative to different alternatives.
 Section \ref{sec:emp_asymm} then shows how to estimate such policies from data.
-Finally, Section \ref{sec:sims} exhibits the procedure via a brief simulation study, Section \ref{sec:app} applies this framework to the use of RHC, and Section \ref{sec:discussion} concludes.
+Finally, Section \ref{sec:app} applies this framework to the use of RHC, and Section \ref{sec:discussion} concludes.